vynovikov/postParser/README.md

 #### Store

-DataPieces are reassembled and sent via gRPC after handling in application.
-Its important to keep initial order when sending dataPiece groups which represent file data chunks.
+DataPieces are reassembled before sending via gRPC.
+It is important to keep initial order when sending dataPiece group which represent file data chunks.
 Otherwise file would be corrupted.
-For that reason store is used.
-Store action is briefly shown below:
+For that reason store is used:

 ![](forManual/1.gif)